BIOGRAPHY

 (Ari Rasilainen)

 Joonas Pitkänen is a charismatic young Finnish conductor based in Basel, Switzerland.
 In addition to the Nordic repertoire to which he feels a natural affinity, he is especially appreciated for his interpretations of Shostakovich and Dvorak and his work as opera conductor.
 His approach is characterised by a sense of depth and quality, and he is particularly drawn to the work of Mahler and Brahms as well as the work of Bartok and Isang Yun.
-Pitkänen was principal conductor of Monferrato Classic Orchestra in Italy and is currently Chief Conductor of Stadtorchester Zug in Switzerland and Akademisches Orchester Freiburg in Germany.

-Slovak Chamber Orchestra, Südwestdeutsche Philharmonie Konstanz, among others.
-As an opera conductor he has appeared with Opera Studio Würzburg, and recently with Opernkollektiv Zürich where he conducted the World Premiere Production and Recording of Joachim Raffs “Die Eifersüchtigen”.
-He was handpicked to
+He has appeared as guest conductor of the Kammerorchester Basel, Slovak Chamber Orchestra and Südwestdeutsche Philharmonie Konstanz, among others.
+As an opera conductor he has appeared with Opera Studio Würzburg and Opernkollektiv Zürich where he conducted the World Premiere Production and Recording of

-closely mentored by Jukka-Pekka Saraste.
-Pitkänen also acts as Artistic Director of Finnish concert series Feeling blue & white in Basel,
+He was handpicked to LEAD!
+Foundations Excellence Platform for Young Artists where he is being closely mentored by Jukka-Pekka Saraste.
+Pitkänen also acts as Artistic Director of Finnish concert series Feeling blue & white in Basel, which he co-founded in 2014.

 Pitkänen studied conducting in Musikhochschule Würzburg with Ari Rasilainen and cello in Hochschule für Musik Basel with Thomas Demenga.
 He has also participated in masterclasses with Neeme Järvi, Esa-Pekka Salonen, Mark Stringer, Ulrich Windfuhr, Jukka-Pekka Saraste and Hannu Lintu.